-The Yale School of Nursing has long been an innovator and leader in education, practice, and research.
+The Yale School of Nursing has long been an innovator and leader in education, practice, and scholarship.
 Faculty research covers a wide array of topics that encompass and address health disparities and well-being of underrepresented and structurally marginalized populations.
-The YSN Office of Diversity, Equity, and Inclusion (ODEI) directly contributes to YSN by guiding the School's growth to increase equity and improve belonging for all, thereby creating an environment that is reflective of the communities that we serve and that supports the overall mission of YSN.
+The YSN Office of Diversity, Equity, and Inclusion, and Belonging (ODEIB) directly contributes to YSN by guiding the school's advancement of equity and cultivating a sense of belonging, thereby creating an environment of inclusive excellence that is reflective of the communities that we serve and that supports the overall mission of YSN.